 Also Available On

-SH4 is very strange in a sense that the game uses an initial gateway between levels and you travel back and forth to heal, save, and unlock the rest of the worlds.
+SH4 is very strange in the sense that the game uses an initial gateway between levels and you travel back and forth to heal, save, and unlock the rest of the world.
 After you finish the world you get warped back to your apartment room 302 and you are free to roam around.
-This is in a strange first person view and you can save (this is the ONLY save spot) and dump stuff into your trunk for later storage.
+This is in a strange first-person view and you can save (this is the ONLY save spot) and dump stuff into your trunk for later storage.
 You only get about 10 slots in your inventory so going back to your apartment via red holes is essential.
 While this isn’t so bad there’s so much backtracking and repeats of levels it will make you sick.
-While you’re in a level you wander around in the same SH fashion picking up strange objects and using them in puzzles.
+While you’re on a level you wander around in the same SH fashion picking up strange objects and using them in puzzles.
 The only problem is that the memos that give you the puzzles are so unbelievably vague that you will have almost no idea what to do unless you wander around aimlessly just trying everything out.
-Most SH games you do this, but it’s pretty obvious where to go if you use a little bit of brain power you will get it.
+In most SH games you do this, but it’s pretty obvious where to go if you use a little bit of brainpower you will get it.
 In SH4 things are so NOT obvious that you will completely miss it.

 After you complete the world you go back to your apartment and look through the peephole in your door and read all these pages to advance the story.
 After you complete the fourth world everything changes and your room becomes haunted.
 You must use Holy Candles that you find throughout the world and place them down in front of these demons on your walls to rid them before they kill you.
 I found this extremely annoying and a pointless gameplay element which just makes this SH game very weird and a bad departure from the series.
 After completing these four worlds you open up another whole your washroom (yeah what?!) with the four placards you go BACK through these worlds again trying to find God knows what, but the levels are continuous and you don’t get warped back to your apartment (thus not getting healed).
 I found this really annoying and very boring since I just spent Hell in these worlds and I have to go back?!